romanButkus/romanButkus/README.md

 ### 👨‍💻 About Me

-I'm a developer from Ukraine 🇺🇦, currently based in Espoo 🇫🇮.
+I'm a programmer from Ukraine 🇺🇦, currently based in Espoo 🇫🇮.
 I’m learning and working with:

 - 💻 C#, .NET (WPF, ASP.NET)